linkmast3r/MatHaxClient/README.md

 ## ABOUT

-MatHax is a free minecraft utility mod aimed at anarchy servers.
+MatHax is an advanced Minecraft utility mod for Fabric.
+Currently supports Fabric 1.16.5-1.17.

-MatHax is a recoded version of Meteor Client by MineGame159, seasnail & squidoodly.
+MatHax is an recoded version of Meteor Client by MineGame159, seasnail & squidoodly.
-Edited and operated by Matejko06.
+Edited and operated by Matejko06 & GeekieCoder.

 ## Installing
 Visit http://mathaxclient.xyz/Download for instructions on downloading and installing the client.